nightscout/AndroidAPS/README-Combo.md

   advanced loop functionality).
 - It's recommended to enable key lock on the pump to prevent bolusing from the pump, esp. when the pump was used before and quick bolusing was a habit.
+  Also, with keylock enabled, accidentally pressing a key will NOT interrupt a running command
 - When a BOLUS/TBR CANCELLED alert starts on the pump during bolusing or setting a TBR, this is caused by a disconnect between pump and phone.
 The app will try to reconnect and confirm the alert and then retry the last action (boluses are NOT retried for safety reasons).
 Therefore,